 top of page

-I did visit East Barsham but I have not included this on here.
+I did visit East Barsham after leaving Houghton St Giles but I have not included this on here.
 As someone who has lived in a farming village for my entire life I am ashamed to say that I was seen off the church grounds there by a small flock of quite boisterous sheep!

-A glorious part of Norfolk; one that I have developed a real love for over the last 15 years or so.
+This is a glorious part of Norfolk; one that I have developed a real love for over the last 15 years or so.
 Wonderful churches, which it was good to see were open and welcoming, as they were pre covid, and warm and friendly people.
-The photographs on this page come from two different days and are not chronological in order.
-I am starting at Fakenham, and working towards Wells.

 FAKENHAM1.jpg